CroLinuxGamer/Dotfiles/README.md

 Just a folder where I have my wallpaper saved

+> I believe there is no need for it to be here

 ## .bashrc

 A simple bash config just so that it is there ;)

 Here is [bashrc](.bashrc).
 You need to save the file in your home directory.

+> no bash here

 ## .p10k.zsh